Wrea Green: Twin towns

 Since November 2005 the village has been twinned the small picturesque French village of Saint-Bris-le-Vineux in Burgundy.
 A delegation of Wrea Green residents travelled to St Bris to make the twinning official, but the first large exchange came when, at Easter 2006, 43 French people came to stay in Wrea Green.
 After the major success of July 2007's trip to France by 40 Wrea Green residents, a return exchange took place in August 2008, when a similar number of French guests came to the UK.

 Recent development

 In 2010 plans for a new housing estate, comprising 55 houses on land on Richmond Avenue in the village, were announced by developer Les Blanc Bois Holdings Ltd. Additionally, Fylde businessman David Haythornthwaite announced plans to create the "Greenland Sports Village", featuring a football stadium for non league AFC Fylde, at Greenlands Farm on Ribby Road.
-Both plans have met opposition from some villagers and plans to build the AFC Fylde stadium in the village have since been abandoned and the proposed stadium has since been built north of Wesham.
-However, the houses on Richmond Avenue have since been built.
+Both plans met opposition from some villagers and plans to build the AFC Fylde stadium in the village were later abandoned, with the proposed stadium north of Wesham.
+The houses on Richmond Avenue have since been built.
 A "Save Wrea Green Action Group" was formed.